VonBluebaugh/2.1.0.0-Wallets/README.md

 # 2.1.0.0-Wallets

 ## Overview
-Cloakcoin 2.1.0.0 'EVOLUTION' for Windows, Linux, MacOS.
+CloakCoin 2.1.0.0 'EVOLUTION' for Windows, Linux, MacOS.

 We are very pleased to present to you the latest update to the CloakCoin core software.